About Solutions Library

 What is the Solutions Library?

-The E4C Solutions Library is a living database of products and services that are accessible and appropriate for those living in poverty.
+The E4C Solutions Library is a living database of products and services that are accessible and appropriate for those living in poverty and resource constraint.
 The data in the Solutions Library is curated technical and market performance information that is normalized across all products, enabling side-by-side comparison and analysis of market influences.
 This catalog serves to document progress of solutions and enable data-driven decision making by:

 - Engineers and Designers seeking a neutral resource for product prior-art, understand market trends, evaluation methods, standards and comparison